cryptpad/documentation/dev_guide/basics.rst

 When writing code for CryptPad, it is important to remember that there are many CryptPad instances and that their administrators sometimes want to customize UI elements.

 In order to make the upgrade process easier when such modifications are present, the elements that the development team believes can be customized without risk are stored in the ``customize.dist`` folder.
 Each file stored in this directory can be modified by creating a ``customize`` folder containing a copy of the original file.
 If a file exists in ``customize``, it will be served to users instead of its namesake in ``customize.dist``.
 Note that :ref:`dev_translations` can also be customized.
-For more information please see :ref:`instance_customization` in the administrator guide.
+For more information please see :ref:`admin_customization` in the administrator guide.

 Most images, logos and LESS style files are therefore placed in ``customize.dist`` so that they can be easily modified.
 Local changes made in ``customize`` are ignored by Git and cannot be sent as contributions.